paramt/paramt.github.io/README.md

 ## Projects
-These are my 3 most recent projects.
+These are just some of my highlighted projects.
 You can find a complete list of projects [here](https://github.com/paramt/projects).

 | June 2019:  Videocloud |
 | :--- |